atixlabs/solidity-exercises/README.md

-# Project Title
+# Upgradeable Airdrop

-This project contains the boilerplate that must be used when dealing with Solidity based Smart Contracts development projects.
+This project is an academic example to showcase how to deploy, upgrade, use a merkle tree, and some tooling that we use in the Blockchain Studio

 ## Getting Started